 - Horse & Pony Show will run in compliance with the Horse & Pony State Handbook.

 - A Henry County Livestock Record Sheet MUST be completed and turned in at registration.
 A completed record sheet will allow the 4-H member to complete, however exhibition is a privilege.

 - To qualify for the awards presented prior to Grand Champion at the county fair you must attend at least three (3) Horse and Pony training meetings and sign your attendance card.
 The meetings must be training sessions at the 4-H grounds.

 - Member wishing to show a horse or pony must own or lease a horse by May 15.
-Lease agreement must be turned in at this time.
+Lease agreement must be turned in to the Extension office at this time.
 There will be no substitutions made after this date.
 Records must be started at that time also.

 - A member may enroll up to 5 animals but the maximum is three animals per member to show.
 An animal cannot be shown by more than one member.